PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/AgendaCategory/updatedBy/variables/updatedBy.md

 The parent object representing the agenda category.
 It contains information about the agenda category, including the ID of the user who last updated it.

+## Returns

+A promise that resolves to the user document found in the database.
+This document represents the user who last updated the agenda category.

 ## See

  - User - The User model used to interact with the users collection in the database.